pglemos/GOLFFOX/docs/api/AUDIT_REPORT_v7.4.md

 ```

 #### **Manual Testing Checklist**
-- [ ] Login as each role (admin, operator, carrier, driver, passenger)
+- [ ] Login as each role (admin, operador, transportadora, motorista, passageiro)
-- [ ] Verify driver can only see own trips
+- [ ] Verify motorista can only see own trips
-- [ ] Verify driver can insert GPS positions
+- [ ] Verify motorista can insert GPS positions
-- [ ] Verify operator can only see company data
+- [ ] Verify operador can only see company data
 - [ ] Test trip state transitions (scheduled → inProgress → completed)
 - [ ] Test force reopen as admin
 - [ ] Verify real-time position updates on map